 transparent payment schedule, with no hidden overpayments;

-there are reliable companies that provide installment plans for used cars — with full checks of the vehicle and legal support.
+there are reliable companies that provide installment plans for used cars — with full vehicle checks and legal support.

-The service is offered by official dealerships (Renault, Peugeot, Toyota, etc.), intermediaries for importing cars from the USA, and multi-brand platforms with their own financial programs.
-An installment plan is best suited for purchasing used cars, especially if there is a reliable seller.
+The service is offered by official dealerships (Renault, Peugeot, Toyota, etc.), intermediaries for car deliveries from the USA, and multi-brand platforms with their own financial programs.
+An installment plan is best suited for purchasing a used car, especially if there is a reliable seller.

-A car loan is a classic banking product that allows you to immediately become the owner of a car, paying for its cost in installments over several years.
-Unlike an installment plan, this requires interaction with a bank and mandatory adherence to formalities.
+An auto loan is a classic banking product that allows you to immediately become the owner of a car, paying for its cost in installments over several years.
+Unlike an installment plan, this requires interaction with a bank, as well as mandatory compliance with formalities.

 interest rates — 10–30% per annum, depending on the bank and credit history;